 Ms McCluskey was appointed to the board of Australian Unity Limited on 1 September 2015.
-She is a director of a number of Australian Unity Limited subsidiaries, Chair of the Human Resources, Remuneration and Nominations Committee and a member of the Audit and Compliance Committee and the Investment Committee.
-Ms McCluskey is also a director of The Foundation for Young Australians and is the immediate past Chief Executive Officer of the Regional Australia Institute.
-She is a member of the Ministerial Advisory Council on Skilled Migration and was a member of the Harper Review of Competition Policy and the Regional Telecommunications Independent Review Committee.
+She is a director of a number of Australian Unity Limited subsidiaries, Chairman of the Human Resources, Remuneration and Nominations Committee and a member of the Audit and Compliance Committee and the Investment Committee.
+Ms McCluskey is the immediate past Chief Executive Officer of the Regional Australia Institute.
+She is a member of the Ministerial Advisory Council on Skilled Migration.
+Ms McCluskey was also a member of the Harper Review of Competition Policy and the Regional Telecommunications Independent Review Committee.
 Ms McCluskey was previously the CEO of the Council of Rural Research and Development Corporations and the Executive Director of the Office of Best Practice Regulation.
 Ms McCluskey has held senior positions with the Business Council of Australia, the National Farmers' Federation and the Australian Taxation Office.
 She is also a beef cattle farmer.
 Ms McCluskey has not held any directorships of listed entities in addition to those set out above during the last three years.